Skip to content

 Job Application Survey

-As new positions open, we will setup interviews with candidates who have submitted a survey, completed a 3-part assessment, provided a resume and have taken a short typing test and meet the qualifications.
-Please make sure you set aside enough time to complete the Job Survey Application, Assessment Test and Typing test.
+Based on the contract/position you are applying for, you may be asked to complete an assessment and typing test after you submit your application.
+As new positions open, we will setup interviews with candidates who have submitted a job application, completed a 3-part assessment (if required), provided a resume and have taken a short typing test (if required) and meet the qualifications.
+Please make sure you set aside enough time to complete the Job Application, Assessment Test and Typing test.
 Our contracts require a Federal background screen and credit check.
-In order for us to determine if you quality for these positions, please provide the following information.
+In order for us to determine if you qualify for these positions, please provide the following information.

 KECH Job Application